The guidelines are informed by the following:

 Quarantines are no longer required for individuals who are exposed to COVID-19.
 Families will be notified if there is a positive case in their class.
 Please be vigilant in monitoring your child for symptoms.

 If symptoms develop, please test your child.
 If positive, follow the isolation guidance above.

-Please continue to be vigilant about monitoring your children for symptoms.
-Your attentiveness and communication are vital to being able to be mask optional and to discontinue MyMedBot.
-Please report any symptoms and/or absences to your campus’s attendance email:
+Please to monitor your children for symptoms.
+Please report any symptoms, positive COVID-19 cases and/or absences to your campus’s attendance email:

 (to be defined based on most current guidance from MCPHD)

 We will hold Family Orientation August 17 from 4 – 7:30 pm at the Lower Schools and 4 – 8 pm at the Middle School.
 Back to School Night will be August 24 at the Middle School from 6:30 – 8:30 pm and September 2 at the Lower School from 6:30 – 8:30 pm.
 School will being August 19 with dismissal at noon.